 Struggling to become a successful college student?
 Some people erroneously believe that studying a lot is the answer.
 While increasing the amount of time you dedicated to your studies may be important, the key to becoming a successful college student is learning to study smart.
 In college, time quickly becomes a rare commodity, course work is lengthy, competition is intense, and the level of expectation is quite a bit higher than it was when you were in high school.
-Sometimes you're going to feel there aren't enough hours in the day to get everything done, and done correctly.
+Sometimes you’re going to feel there aren’t enough hours in the day to get everything done, and done correctly.
 And you know what?
 You’ll be right!
 There will never be enough hours in the day to get everything done, if you don’t learn how to study smart.

-Our study skills guides for colleges students were designed with college students in mind.
+Our college study skills guides were designed to help you solve this problem.
 Time management, note-taking, reading comprehension, essay writing, test taking, active listening, stress management, researching, and memorization are only a few of the topics addressed in our study skills guides for college students.
-If you'll take the time to learn and apply the concepts, principles, and skills taught in our study guides and tutorials, you'll not only improve your academic performance and ability to learn, but you may even find that at the end of the day you have a little free time on your hands.
+If you’ll take the time to learn and apply the concepts, principles, and skills taught in our college study skills guides and tutorials, you’ll not only improve your academic performance and ability to learn, but you may even find that at the end of the day you have a little free time on your hands.
 Wouldn’t that be nice?
-So don't get discouraged and don't get in a panic.
+So don’t get discouraged and don’t get in a panic.
 Sit back, relax, and learn how to study smart.

 General Study Skills GuidesTop 10 Study Skills for College Students